Boozoo Chavis: Personal life

 Chavis married Leona Predium who often accompanied Chavis on tour, and on breaks between sets would sell records, T-shirts, and panties with his photo printed on them.
 Leona died in 2009.

-Boozoo and Leona had six children (Wilson Jr. ("Poncho"), Margaret ("Do-Right"), Louann, Charles, Licia, and Rellis Chavis), 21 grandchildren, and many great grandchildren.
+Boozoo and Leona had six children, Wilson Jr. ("Poncho"), Margaret ("Do-Right"), Louann, Charles, Licia, and Rellis Chavis, as well as 21 grandchildren, and many great-grandchildren.
 Two of his sons (Charles on washboard and Rellis on drums) were full-time band members, and a grandson occasionally performed with the Magic Sounds.

 In 1995, Chavis had the tips of two fingers on his left hand amputated after an accident involving a barbeque pit.
 With his hand wrapped up in bandage tape, he played a gig the following night.

 Legacy

 Chavis had completed the recording of what would be his final album only a few weeks before his death.
 Tentatively titled I'm Still Blinkin' the album was released on Rounder Records later in 2001 under the title Down Home On Dog Hill.
 AllMusic wrote of the album: "Chavis may have been at the peak of his musical form when this album was recorded….[It] is a worthy legacy for a sorely missed star of Louisiana music."

 After his father's death, his son Charles took on the role of bandleader for the Magic Sounds.
 However, Charles died of a heart attack at age 45, only eight months after his father's death.
 Charles is buried in the same Lake Charles cemetery as his father.

-Following Charles' death, Poncho Chavis kept the Magic Sounds band going, including a tribute performance to his father at the 2002 New Orleans Jazz and Heritage Festival, just four months after his brother's death and less than a year after his father's passing.
+Following Charles' death, Poncho Chavis kept the Magic Sounds band going, including a tribute performance to his father at the 2002 New Orleans Jazz and Heritage Festival, just four months after his brother's death and less than a year after his father's death.
 Photos of both Boozoo and Charles graced the stage at the Jazz Fest show.
 Poncho Chavis and the Magic Sounds continued to perform at festivals until at least 2008.

 In 2005, five of Boozoo Chavis' grandsons started a band named The Dog Hill Stompers, partly to keep their grandfather's legacy alive.
 They released their debut album Keeping the Tradition in 2007, and also performed for the first time at Boozoo's Labor Day Festival in 2007.
 As of 2017, the Dog Hill Stompers continue to play clubs and festivals in Louisiana as well as around the United States.